Descriptions of difficulty levels

 | Jany22.
 09. 2008 12:31:10 |

+TRIGLAVSKI, you described the ferrata ratings from A to E very nicely.
+I'm still learning, so please provide illustrations of the descriptions of each level with at least one or two examples.
 E.g. Where do you place Tominškova path on Triglav, or on Rinke over Križ and Kopinškova on Ojstrica.
 I'm interested.
-Good luck! ]]>
+Good luck!

 1